diskoverdata/diskover-docs/source_files/search_syntax.md

 - **\*jungle\* AND s*1 AND extension:(mov OR mp4)** would find all files of season 1 with .mov and .mp4 extension, a less precise query could be **\*jungle\* AND s*1 AND (mov OR mp4)**

 Another type of example with words only, and let's use **New York City**.
-If you only want to find files that have all those 3 words in them, you would need to type **(new york city)** assuming that all the words are isolated of course.
+If you only want to find files that have all those 3 words in them, you can type **(new york city)** assuming that all the words are isolated of course.

 ### Examples with Multiple Groupings